alainkaegi/pythonorama/control_structures/recursion.md

    This implementation takes time in $\Theta(n)$, and space in $\Theta(1)$ with [tail call elimination](https://en.wikipedia.org/wiki/Tail_call).
 1. Induction.
 1. $T(n)=2^n-1$.
 It is the closed-form solution to the recurrence relation $`T(n)=2*T(n-1)+1`$.
 The relation is derived from the timing analysis of the recursive case of the function definition.
 That case calls itself twice recursively ($`2*T(n-1)`$) and prints a string ($+1$).
+1. A function is tail recursive when the last action it performs is the recursive call.
+It is a special case of recursive functions.
+It is an important special case as it enables [tail call elimination](https://en.wikipedia.org/wiki/Tail_call) essentially converting a recursion into an iteration.
+At this time, Python does not support this optimization.